matteolc/-palettebro/packages/generator/README.md

 ## Purpose

 This library automates the generation of a comprehensive color palette given a minimum of one to a maxium of three colors (`primary`, `secondary`, `accent` -a `primary` color is always required).
-The library generates shades, tones and surface colors most common in modern web design.
+The library generates shades, tones and surface colors most common in modern web design by using color manipulation functions in the `OKHSL`/`OKLCH` color spaces (*)

 `primary`, `secondary` and `accent` colors get:

-- A set of shades with a range compatible with different frameworks (*)
+- A set of shades with a range compatible with different frameworks (**)
 - Container and foreground tints (`on-primary`, `primary-container`, `on-primary-container`)

 Additionally: